-The customer turned to our services with a mere idea to create a clinical trial DMS that would streamline all processes related to document capture, editing, tracking, sharing, and storing.
+The customer turned to our services with the mere idea of creating a clinical trial DMS that would streamline all processes related to document capture, editing, tracking, sharing, and storing.
 Besides, the intention was to optimize workflow management among users and reduce error probabilities.
 Based on our previous expertise in healthcare DMS software implementation with Alfresco, we understood that the platform was the perfect choice to create a highly-functional electronic document management system.

 Our fruitful cooperation with the customer resulted in 3 successive releases of the product.
 Each subsequent version of the customer’s document management software for medical records was developed to modify and enhance the functionality of its predecessor.
 Thus, let’s take a look at the evolution of our DM system:

-- The rise.
-Firstly, we transformed quasi-paper inefficient document management processes, inefficiently managed DCR’s (Document Change Requests), and weakly controlled document post-approval changes with the help of Alfresco OOTB functionality.
+Firstly, we transformed quasi-paper inefficient document management processes, inefficiently managed DCRs (Document Change Requests), and weakly controlled document post-approval changes with the help of Alfresco OOTB functionality.
 Among the key features that we implemented in the first version, there were: a standard toolset for workflow management, document versioning, and easily manageable audit trails.
 We also enabled seamless processes of document approval and rejection.

 The security, in turn, was enabled via in-place features that prevented unwanted access.
 As a result, we developed a document management system with basic functionality and workflow.

-- The ideal solution.
-The necessity in the final improvements occurred due to the growth of our client’s enterprise, hence, more strict requirements towards workflow management and document security.
+The necessity for the final improvements occurred due to the growth of our client’s enterprise.
 We extended the standard tools set for workflow management by enabling users to set deadlines for workflows and configure diverse characteristics of the workflows they work with.
 Role-based access control became more complex and differentiated.
 For instance, only Workflow Managers could start and filter the ongoing assigned workflows, and approve the final version of particular documents.

 The security aspect of the client’s healthcare document management system was also enhanced significantly; namely, we reinforced the security of audit trails by restricting the ability to modify, disable, and delete them.
 Also, in order to eliminate the risks of accident document deletion, we implemented a special request field where all users could provide the reason for the document/folder deletion.

 Overall, after the third version, our customer obtained a highly-functional clinical trial DMS.
-Having gone through three iterations, the solution acquired those features that efficiently enable document safety and seamless workflows management.
+Having gone through three iterations, the solution acquired those features that efficiently enable document safety and seamless workflow management.